 The Evangelical Lutheran Synod had its origin among the early settlers of Norwegian descent who came to America during the 19th century.
 As they settled in the wilderness of Wisconsin, Iowa, Minnesota and other states they had no churches, no pastors, no schools, no spiritual leadership.
 But by God's grace help soon came.
 Pastors from their homeland arrived and helped organize congregations.
-One of the first pastors held services in a barn and also outdoors under

-oak two at trees place called "Koshkonong" near Madison, Wisconsin.
-Finally in 1853 the first church body among these settlers was organized. was known as the "Norwegian Synod."
+One of the first pastors held services in a barn and also outdoors under two oak trees at a place called "Koshkonong" near Madison, Wisconsin.
+Finally in 1853 the first church body among these settlers was organized.
+It was known as the "Norwegian Synod."

-with whom they could safely fellowship.
-In July of 1872 they joined with the Wisconsin Synod, the Missouri Synod and other synods in forming the Evangelical Lutheran Synodical Conference.

-The Church Militant here on earth will never find perfect peace and rest.
-In the 1880s a controversy over the doctrine of election divided the synod, and in 1917 a merger brought together various groups of Norwegian churches into a

-new church

-small group

-gregations,

-however, refused to enter into this

-merger because it was

-based upon

-teaching

-could somehow cooperate in his

-false

-man

-pastors

-conbody.